 How does that data help?

-It helps you understand your team better by measuring key metrics and productive usage date.
-Handy when trying to improve your team’s performance.
+It helps you understand your team better by measuring key metrics and productive usage data.
+This insight is valuable to improve your team’s performance.

 Want a low-down on its features?